gianfaye/gianfaye-jekyll/_posts/2013-10-09-hackathon-preparation-deployment.md

 **Aaaand with EJS: **

 [EJS](http://embeddedjs.com/), a JavaScript templating library, also got some compatibility issues with Express 3.
 (Damn, Express 3.)
 [Layouts has been removed in Express 3](http://stackoverflow.com/questions/12616694/layouts-in-express-3-and-ejs).
-Good thing I found an workaround and used <code>ejs-locals</code> which you can get [here]([ejs-locals](https://github.com/RandomEtc/ejs-locals).
+Good thing I found a workaround and used <code>ejs-locals</code> which you can get [here]([ejs-locals](https://github.com/RandomEtc/ejs-locals).

 And so after making all the modules be friendly with each other, I got to run the app locally.
 Now we can move on with Heroku. **YAY!**